 Additionally, impaired digestion of food leads to nutrient deficiencies.
 Deficiencies in iron, B vitamins, and magnesium are especially known to be related to pain and fatigue disorders, including chronic fatigue, fibromyalgia, and migraines.

-Yes, you can take supplements to support the nutrients that are depleted, but if your body is unable to absorb them well, you will get less benefit, than you had hoped.
+Yes, you can take supplements to support the nutrients that are depleted, but if your body is unable to absorb them well, you will get less benefit, then you had hoped.
 Digestive enzymes, along with some other supplements like; glutamine, isoquercitin and herbs such as deglycyrrhizinated licorice/DGL, can help heal leaky gut, and reduce inflammation.

 1) Stress (emotional, mental, or physical)